-Management evaluates each asset or cash-generating unit at each reporting date to determine whether there are any indications of impairment.
+Management evaluates each asset or cash-generating unit at each reporting date to determine any impairment indications.
 Management applies significant judgment in assessing whether indicators of impairment exist that would necessitate impairment testing.
 Internal and external factors, such as (i) a significant decline in the market value of the Company's share price; (ii) changes in forecasted copper and molybdenum prices; (iii) changes in projected capital and operating costs; (iv) changes in the grade of resources recovered from tailings, and (v) changes in relevant foreign exchange rates, are evaluated by management in determining whether there are any indicators of impairment.
 If any such indicator exists, an estimate of the recoverable amount is performed, and an impairment loss is recognized to the extent that the carrying amount exceeds the recoverable amount.
-As of December 31, 2023, management identified no impairment indicators and consequently, impairment testing was not required.
+As of December 31, 2024, management identified no impairment indicators; consequently, impairment testing was not required.